3 Working with Data

 variable, it will throw an error.

-## Error: Can't join on `x$year` x `y$year` because of incompatible types.
+## !
+Can't join `x$year` with `y$year` due to incompatible types.

-## ℹ `x$year` is of type <character>>.
+## ℹ `x$year` is a <character>.

-## ℹ `y$year` is of type <double>>.
+## ℹ `y$year` is a <double>.

 To fix this, let’s use mutate()